Paddy McGuinness (civil servant): D-Notice Committee

 McGuinness represented the Cabinet Office on the Defence and Security Media Advisory Committee formerly known as the D-Notice Committee.

 Undercover Policing Inquiry

-In January 2016 McGuinness provided written testimony to the Undercover Policing Inquiry on the importance of the “Neither Confirm Nor Deny” principle for National Security.
+In January 2016 McGuinness provided written testimony to the Undercover Policing Inquiry on the importance of the "Neither Confirm Nor Deny" principle for National Security.

 Career since 2018

-McGuinness is an Adviser at Brunswick Group advising on crisis and resilience issues, providing senior counsel to clients on ever-evolving business and political risk.
+McGuinness is an adviser at Brunswick Group advising on crisis and resilience issues, providing senior counsel to clients on business and political risk.